weepots/macosai/README.md

 # macosai
 Final Year Project
 This project involves a fullstack application that uses Vapor to server CoreML services as RestAPIs to a frontend React Application.
 CoreML models are obtained from the CoreML zoo.
+The Frontend UI is an image editor, special thanks to swimmingkiim.
+The original repository for the UI can be found here: https://github.com/swimmingkiim/react-image-editor

 ## CoreML Model Services
 ### Background Remover